 We came across this special gem when we were planning a trip to the Barossa Valley, Al Ru Farm being only 40 minutes from Adelaide.
 We booked to stay for a few days in the Garden Pavillion in September of 2017.
 It was a little early for the major Spring flush of garden blooms but nonetheless the garden was incredible in its diversity and abundance.
 We absolutely loved every minute of our chance to live in Ruth’s awe-inspiring garden for a few days.

-With mad guinea fowl chasing us up the drive and her chooks appearing from out of the perennial borders it was a delightful adventure simply walking around the garden.
+Mad guinea fowl chase us up the drive and chooks appear from out of the perennial borders.
+It was a delightful adventure simply walking around the garden.
 The lawn below viewed from the Garden Pavilion with Bellis Perennis flowers popping up in the grass.